 When we provide the services, we may collect personal information such as:

-- Basic personal data including height, weight, age, gender, name, picture and personal contact details (address, location and email address);
+- Basic personal data including height, weight, age, date of birth, gender, name, picture and personal contact details (address, location and email address);

 - Unique identifiers such as employee ID, username, password;